Veal vs. Lamb. Which Red Meat is Healthier?

 Contents of heme iron and dietary cholesterol may partly account for this negative impact (13).
 Lamb is significantly richer in heme iron, while veal is slightly higher in cholesterol.

-There is strong evidence that intake of red meat, including lamb and veal, is correlated with an increased risk of colorectal cancer (14).
+There is strong evidence that the intake of red meat, including lamb and veal, is correlated with an increased risk of colorectal cancer (14).

-Red meat consumption can also increase the risk of nasopharyngeal, lung and pancreatic cancers (15).
+Red meat consumption can also increase the risk of nasopharyngeal, lung, and pancreatic cancers (15).

 Comparison summary table